ManuelNvro/AIOSStability/README.md

 This project is intended to reproduce 12 stability scenarios for the "All-In-One-System" (AIOS) using Modelica and the OpenIPSL library.
 The scenarios are:

 ## 1
-Simulation time: 10 secs.
+\newline Simulation time: 10 secs.
-Power Flow: 1
+\neeline Power Flow: 1
-Disturbance:
+\newline Disturbance:
-Observations: system equilibrium.
+\newline Observations: system equilibrium.